zachporreca/staggered_adoption_synthdid/README.md

 staggered_synth_DID(data, untreated, outcome_var,   unit, treatment_var, time_var)

 Once again, data refers to the data source's name, untreated refers to the value assigned in the treatment column to untreated units, and the remainder of variables refer to the variable column number.

+Note: Use data frames or matrices, no support for tibbles

 ##UPDATE